nielsbasjes/logparser/README.md

 A simple workaround for this limitation for all logparser versions before 2.5: replace the **%{...}t** with **%{timestamp}i** .
 You will then get this timestamp field as if it was a request header: HTTP.HEADER:request.header.timestamp

+Analyze almost anything
+===
+I wrote this parser for practical reallife situations.
+In reality a lot happens that is not allowed when looking at the official specifications, yet in production they do happen.
+So several of the key parts in this parser try to recover from bad data where possible and thus allow to extract as much usefull information as possible even if the data is not valid.
+Important examples of this are invalid encoding characters and chopped multibyte encoded characters that are both extracted as best as possible.

 Pre built versions
 ===
 Prebuilt versions have been deployed to maven central so using it in a project is as simple as adding a dependency.